All About Additives: What’s In Your Cognac? Part I

 Open up your favorite magazine, turn on the TV, or look at the ads on a website you frequently visit.
 Chances are you’ll eventually see a food or beverage product being advertised that says something along the lines of “zero sugar,” “all natural,” or even “no artificial flavors or additives.”
 Over the last several decades, the global health craze has drilled into our heads that many things are bad for us.
 Sugar is the enemy.
 Additives and preservatives must be avoided.
 Organic is the best.
 While these statements certainly sound appealing and have a lot of science to back them up, it has also caused many people to become hypervigilant.
 We blindly equate products that use these “inferior” components as being not as good as others who don’t contain them.

-In this two-part series, we’re going to take a closer look at these additives used in Cognac production.
+In this two-part series, we’re going to take a closer look at these additives used in cognac production.
 Let’s get into it and demystify these four ingredients to see what they’re all about.

 • • • • •